 A student who fails to meet the foregoing requirements may not be permitted to enroll or to enter school, or may be provisionally enrolled for a period of 60 days.
 The parent/guardian of a student who is provisionally enrolled due to immunization non-compliance must provide proof the student has begun the immunizations required under Neb.
 Rev. Stat 79-217 and is receiving the necessary immunizations as rapidly as medically feasible.
-Continuation of necessary immunizations as rapidly as medically feasible must be documented by a written statement from the student's immunization provider which shows the scheduled dates to complete the required immunization series.
+Continuation of necessary immunizations as rapidly as medically feasible.
+Continuation of necessary immunization provider which shows the scheduled dates to complete the required immunization series.
 A provisionally enrolled student must complete the required immunizations within nine months.
 Failure to comply with the immunization requirement beyond 60 days will result in the unenrollment of the student and the student shall not be permitted to continue in school until evidence of compliance or an exemption from compliance is given.